codebar/tutorials/html/lesson3/tutorial.md

 footer: true
 ---

+##Objectives

+In this tutorial we are going to look at:

+* Development Tools
+* Structuring content
+* Inline vs block elements
+* Box model
+* :hover state

+We will also be explaining in more detail elements that we mentioned in the previous two lessons.

+##Goal

+The page we will be building will look similar to this [example page](http://codebar.github.io/tutorials/html/lesson3/example.html "Ada Lovelace").

+### Required files

+Download the files required to begin working through the tutorial from [here](https://gist.github.com/despo/7328342/download) or for Windows users if you are having trouble extracting, you can use this [link](assets/lesson3.zip)

 ##  HTML AND CSS - Beyond the basics

 ### Recap

 In the previous two lessons, we spoke about **H**yper **T**ext **M**arkup **L**anguage and **C**ascading **S**tyle **S**heets. **HTML** defines the _structure_ of a website and **CSS** the _presentation_.

-### Today we will be building a styled website from scratch

-The page we will be building will look similar to this [example page](http://codebar.github.io/tutorials/html/lesson3/example.html "Ada Lovelace").

-We will also be explaining in more detail elements that we mentioned in our previous lesson.

-## But before we start...

-### Required files

-Download the files required to begin working through the tutorial from [here](https://gist.github.com/despo/7328342/download) or for Windows users if you are having trouble extracting, you can use this [link](assets/lesson3.zip)

 ### Development Tools - Inspectors